 Most of Bellevue’s fatal and serious-injury collisions occur on a relatively small number of city streets, known as the High Injury Network (HIN).
 To address safety concerns on these streets, Bellevue conducts road safety assessments (RSAs) to identify safety issues, particularly for vulnerable road users such as those walking, biking or rolling.

 RSAs incorporate technical analysis with community engagement to identify potential improvements.
-In this way, the assessments are a data-informed and community-inspired approach to connect the HIN to implementation of potential traffic safety countermeasures.
-The City of Bellevue has completed eight assessments on arterials such as Northeast 8th Street and near Bellevue School Zones conducted between 2021-2023.
+In this way, the assessments are a data-informed and community-inspired approach to connect the HIN to potential traffic safety countermeasures.
+The City of Bellevue completed eight assessments on arterials such as Northeast 8th Street and near Bellevue School Zones between 2021-2023.

 2025-2028 Road Safety Assessments